imahiro-t/chatwork-tool-extension/README.md

   - (bow)
 - Insert To tag on click user icon with Shift key

+### 1.6.0

+- ✨ Enable to @ mention to team members
+- 📝 change manifest file in Japanese

 ### 1.5.4

 - 💄 add tag for decoration